Cold Brew Concentrate

 • Easy to make.
 Like my almond milk latte, there are no fancy gadgets or equipment needed, but you’d never tell.

-Ingredients needed
+Key Ingredients

-• Water– Filtered cold water, not tap or lukewarm water.
+• Water.
+Filtered cold water, not tap or lukewarm water.

 How to make cold brew concentrate

 Now that we’ve made the cold brew concentrate, you can use it to make an actual cold brew.
 The ideal ratio is one part cold brew concentrate to four parts cold or hot water.
-Obviously, this depends on how strong or weak your coffee is!
+This depends on how strong or weak your coffee is!
 Here are my tried and tested ratios:

-• Strong coffee: Pour 1/4 cup of cold brew concentrate with 1/2 cup cold water.
+Strong coffee: Pour 1/4 cup of cold brew concentrate with 1/2 cup cold water.

 • Use filtered water.
 If possible, I find using filtered water gives the coffee a cleaner flavor.